calinux-py/Object-Detection/CaliDetect/README.md

-# GStreamer camera examples with Coral
+# GStreamer camera examples with Coral (CaliNux Version)

 This folder contains example code using [GStreamer](https://github.com/GStreamer/gstreamer) to obtain camera images and perform image classification and object detection on the Edge TPU.